wizo06/japanese/docs/Fundamentals/particles.md

 - アリス：ジョンが学⽣。
 *Alice: John is the one that is student*

 Bob wants to identify *who* -among all the possible candidates- is a student.
 Alice responds that *John* is the one.
-Notice, Alice could also have answered with the topic particle to indicate that, "Speaking of John", she knows that he is **a** student (maybe not **the** student).
+Notice that Alice could also have answered with the topic particle to indicate that, "Speaking of John", she knows that he is **a** student (maybe not **the** student that Bob is looking for).
 Let's illustrate this difference again.
 If Bob asks:

 - ボブ：誰が学⽣？
 *Bob: Who is the one that is student?*